khwang0/COMP2026-2223PA2/readme.md

 * 90% - a working program that functions as specified
 * 5% - Programming style and documentation
 * -50% - if you define any extra class variable (field), addition class, change the method `main`, or change the visibility of any method.
 However, you can introduce some private method to help you resolve inner class logic.
+* -30% - if you use forbidden API such as `ArrayList`, `List`, `Arrays`.
+If you have doubt, please consult Kevin before submission.

 Please note that submitting a program that cannot be compiled would result in a very low mark.